frePPLe/frepple/doc/installation-guide/linux-binaries.rst

 * Suse 15 (Enterprise Edition only, deprecated in favor of containers)
 * OpenSuse 15 (Enterprise Edition only, deprecated in favor of containers)

-Installing on other Linux distributions is also possible.
-You will need to build from the source code with a standard CMake build sequence.
+Building from source code on other Linux distributions is technically possible, but you'll be off the beaten track.
+A better approach is to use a docker container instead.

 ******************************
 Installation and configuration